gmazzap/Url_To_Query/README.md

 Url To Query
 ============

-A WordPress plugin that convert any kind of WordPress url (even custom rewrite rules) to related main query arguments.
+A WordPress plugin that allow resolving any kind of WordPress url (even from custom rewrite rules) to related main query arguments.

 **Require PHP 5.4+**

-WP comes with a set of tools to convert custom urls into specific query variables: is possible to change the [permalink structure](http://codex.wordpress.org/Using_Permalinks#Choosing_your_permalink_structure), there is  also an [API](http://codex.wordpress.org/Rewrite_API/add_rewrite_rule) to add completely custom rules, however, there is **not** a way to *reverse* the process: i.e. to know to which query arguments an arbitrary url is connected to.
+WP comes with a set of tools to convert custom urls into specific query variables: is possible to change the [permalink structure](http://codex.wordpress.org/Using_Permalinks#Choosing_your_permalink_structure), and there is also an [API](http://codex.wordpress.org/Rewrite_API/add_rewrite_rule) to add completely custom rules, however, there is **not** a way to *reverse* the process: i.e. to know to which query arguments an arbitrary url is connected to.

-The url *resolving* is done in core by  `parse_request` method of `WP` class saved in the global `$wp` variable.
+The url *resolving* is done in core by [`parse_request`](https://github.com/WordPress/WordPress/blob/71eb75a1599be8b456b2040f7ac2235c0e6b217e/wp-includes/class-wp.php#L120) method of `WP` class saved in the global `$wp` variable.

 Using that method for the purpose explained above is hard/discouraged because:
  * it directly accesses to `$_SERVER`, `$_POST` and `$_GET` variables, making hard to parse arbitrary urls not related with current HTTP request
  * it triggers some action hooks strictly related to current HTTP request parsing, that makes no sense to trigger for arbitrary urls
  * it accesses and modifies properties of global `$wp` variable that should not be changed after request is parsed or very likely *things* will break

 This is the reason why I wrote this simple plugin, it adds a temlate tag **`url_to_query`** that accepts an url and returns related main query arguments.

 ##How to use##